Los Angeles Dog Bite Accident Attorney

 In California, it does not matter whether the dog ever bit anyone before.
 It also does not matter whether the dog owner was at fault or not.
 In California the dog owner is liable for the dog bite.

 But a dog bite case also can get very complicated.
-To win your case you want to make sure that you have an experienced dog bite attorney who knows the laws.
+To win your case you want to make sure that you have an experienced dog bite attorney who knows the law and has a history of excellent results in dog bite cases.

 An experienced dog bite attorney will know if other people also are responsible for the dog bite.
 For instance, a landlord (whether he is onsite or not), may also be responsible for the dog attack.